2000 E. Colfax Avenue,

 The public was held in awe at what they found inside: thick, luxurious carpets in jade green, wide, plush seats, an expansive auditorium ceiling painted sky blue with hundreds of tiny, twinkling lights that looked like stars when the house lights were turned down, a completely equipped nursery, a large waiting room and an exotic smoking lounge.
 They found Arabian murals and decorations, and even a bubbling fountain.
 Everything inside was worthy of Ali Baba himself, down to the drapes and furnishings, wrought iron and blown glass hanging lanterns and standing lamps.

 It was truly “The Arabian Nights Meets the Rockies”.
-The auditorium had a large orchestra pit and a 14 rank electric theater organ.
+The auditorium had a large orchestra pit and a 14 rank electric theatre organ.
 When movies weren’t being shown, the screen was lifted to expose the large stage, big enough to hold almost any entertainment venue.

-Opening night featured a short organ concert followed by a soprano solo of “Allah’s Garden of Roses”, which was written especially for the premier.
+Opening night featured a short organ concert followed by a soprano solo of “Allah’s Garden of Roses”, which was written especially for the premiere.
 That was followed by “A Dream of India”, and several numbers played by Dahl’s Arabian Nights Orchestra.
 A stage show included a bevy of girls in blond wigs and black shorts and tops dancing the Black Bottom.
-The first movie shown at the Aladdin was “Across the Pacific”, starring Monte Blue and Myrna Loy.
+The first movie shown at the Aladdin Theatre was “Across the Pacific”, starring Monte Blue and Myrna Loy.

 The Aladdin Theatre opened in the days of the silent movies, but management was quick to pick up on the latest technology: sound.
 Although a few theatres in Denver had experimented with the sound process, in February, 1927 the Aladdin Theatre had a showing of its first Vitaphone film, “Don Juan”, starring John Barrymore, grandfather of actress Drew Barrymore.
 The film featured synchronized music and a short lecture by Will Hays, Hollywood movie czar.
 Later that same year, the public was treated to a run of “The Jazz Singer”, with Al Jolson, which is generally recognized by movie historians as the film that ushered in the talkies.